Customized Outreach – Working With Your Abilities

-Hearing, sight, mobility, and cognitive impairments all increase the layers of fire and safety risks for the disabled.
-By raising the level of fire and life safety awareness for the disabled community, and for the surrounding population, we can eliminate many risks.
+Hearing, sight, mobility, and cognitive impairments all increase the layers of fire and safety risks for people with disabilities.
+Raising awareness for fire and life safety is vital for “everyone” in the community, so we can eliminate many risks.

 In response to the request from the Deaf community for improved communication with First Responders, Emergency Sign Language for First Responders classes are available through Metro Fire Department for Firefighters and First Responders with the existing partnership agencies.
 The course offers in four 2.5 hour classes and allowed for 10 medical continuing education credits.
 Content included the manual alphabet, American Sign Language for emergency situations, the use of facial expressions and gesturing, and additional options such as writing as a form of communication.
 Additionally an annual Refresher course is also available.
 Both classes are offered in November / December.

 People who are Deaf or are hard-of-hearing face unique challenges in an emergency.
 Their ability to detect a fire or escape its effects may be hindered by their impairment.
 As a result, people with these impairments are at a great risk of death or injury due to fire.

 In order to provide an additional layer of safety, the Grand Traverse Metro Fire Department, in partnership with Grand Traverse Industries, has created the Customized Outreach Emergency Sign Language and Communication Resource Book.
 These books may be carried in emergency vehicles and accessed by first responders during an emergency call that involves an individual(s) who are Deaf or hard-of-hearing.

 The book includes general signs and signals for accessing and communicating basic information, to aid in medical response, on a fire scene, and during law enforcement situations.
 In a true emergency, when minutes make a difference, this book can help bridge the communication to make a potential difference between life and death.